PrathvirajBillava95/Amazon_ELECTRA/index.md

 # Conclusion and Discussion

 The first question that we will tackle down in this discussion is whether AmazonELECTRA achieves the excepted results as per our hypothesis or not.
-As we can observe from results in Table 4, the Amazon sentimental analysis dataset, Amazon Kaggle dataset, and SST-2 dataset with AmazonELECTRA model achieved a gain in performance over ELECTRA by 0.5%-0.8%.
+As per the results of AmazonELECTRA model on downstream tasks, the Amazon sentimental analysis dataset, Amazon Kaggle dataset, and SST-2 dataset achieved a gain in performance over ELECTRA by 0.5%-0.8%.
 For the reader, this may not be a noticeable improvement.
 However, text classification tasks tend to have this marginal performance gain as we can observe from BERT and ELECTRA results.
 However, we are expecting further improvement in other tasks such as question answering tasks (AmazonQA) and text generation tasks.

 On the other hand, hyperparameters optimization HPO helps deep learning models finding the best points were model coverage.
-As we can see from table 5 the gap between the best and worst performance in F1 score is ~3% despite that they all used the same pre-trained model.
+As we can see the results of Hyperparameters search, the gap between the best and worst performance in F1 score is ~3% despite that they all used the same pre-trained model.
 This highlighted the effect of choosing hyperparameters during fine-tuning phase on the downstream task’s performance.
-Moreover, this is in line with early findings in literature showing the effect of batch size on BERT performance (Yao, et al. 2018).
+Moreover, this is in line with early findings in literature showing the effect of batch size on BERT performance ([Yao, et al. 2018](https://arxiv.org/pdf/1810.01021.pdf)).

 Finally, one of the interesting points that is debatable here is whether this improvement with AmazonELECTRA is due to the domain constrained dataset or the type of language used on this dataset (informal).
 We still have some doubts about this point, and with further investigation, we may reach a firm conclusion later.

 * * *